 Base salary + commission is exactly what it sounds like.
 Reps are paid commissions on each sale, in addition to a set hourly wage or annual salary.

-This is one of the most common sales commission structures because it puts an equal amount of responsibility on sales reps and the companies that employ them.
+This is one of the most common commission-based sales structures because it puts an equal amount of responsibility on sales reps and the companies that employ them.

-Companies invest in reps, regardless of their performance, via the rep’s base salary.
+Companies invest in reps, regardless of their performance review, via the rep’s base salary.
 And reps are incentivized to work harder via the commissions available to them.

 There really isn’t a downside to this sales commission structure, which is why it’s so popular.